This is one of those scenes where I will probably come back to it in half a year and find it completely cringe-worthy.

 It wasn’t as effective as poison, or as fast as swallowing a knife.
 Yet he was here, and so were the coals in the fireplace, and he could just barely reach them, if he tried.

-Someone stroked his hair.
+He came to to someone stroked his hair.
 Over and over again, all in one spot, like a broken piece of gnomish engineering.
 He slowly lifted his head.
 It was Alelsa.
 Her face was ugly with tears, but she was silent now as they poured across her face.
 Raw.
 Defenseless.
 Empty.
 He knew what that felt like.

 “Don’t,” she said.
 “I know I’m unlovable.”

 Blast it, but that wasn’t what he had meant at all.
 He took her hand.
+“You’re not.”

 “Oh yeah?” she answered.
 “My first love… aban-abandoned me.
-The second one stuck in a time warp.
+The second one got stuck in a time warp.
 And now you.
 Now you.”

 It made Tyrric feel positively wretched.

 “I thought this time, maybe for sure,” she continued.
 “After all, why would someone marry me, if they didn’t love me?
 Dote on me?
-Even throw all their f-f-family away for m-me.
+Even throw all their f-f-family away for m-me!

 “I don’t even have the strength to kill you,” she said, reaching over and gripping his neck.
 “I should.
 You deserve it.”